mitodl/ocw_oer_export/README.md

 If you want to change this, you will not only have to change the `output_path` in the function (`create_csv` or `create_json`) but also have to change the mapping in `docker-compose.yml`.

+## Environment Variables

+By default, this project uses MIT Open's Production API, as given in `ocw_oer_export/constants.py`.
+To use the RC API, create an environment file, `.env` in the project's root directory and add:
+`ENVIRONMENT=rc`

 ## Requirements

 For successful execution and correct output, ensure the [MIT Open's API](https://mit-open-rc.odl.mit.edu//api/v1/courses/?platform=ocw) contains the following fields: